Tour TypeHiking, camping, adventure, history, culture.

-Is something that everyone can do no matter their age, but it is never easy.
-You will need some level of fitness to be able to complete it comfortably.
-Each trial involves inclines that can take your breath away if you are not in shape and downhill hiking that can be tough on one’s knees.
-Walking sticks are recommended for everyone.
+Hiking the Andes is something that everyone can do no matter what age, but it is never easy.
+You will need to be at a moderate fitness level to be able to complete it comfortably.
+Each trail involves inclines that can take your breath away if you are not in shape and downhill hiking that can be tough on knees.
+Walking sticks are encouraged for everyone.
 Please remember the group treks are open to everyone, all abilities, so be patient and help those struggling with some kind words.

 Getting to Cusco

-The airport in Cusco is currently only for domestic flights, so all international travelers who arrive by plane must disembark in Lima and go through Customs.
-Even if your flight to Cusco is the same day by the same airline carrier, you must grab your bags in Lima and then check them back in.
+The airport in Cusco currently is only for domestic flights, so all international travelers by plane must disembark in Lima and go through customs there.
+Even if your flight to Cusco is the same day and with the same airline carrier, you must collect your bags in Lima and then check them again before continuing to Cusco.

 Storage during your trek to Machu Picchu

 Most of our trekkers leave their belongings that they do not want to bring on the trek in the hostel they were previously staying in.
 These hostels/hotels usually have a secure, locked room where you can securely store your belongings.
-If you do not trust your hostel, we would be more than happy to store your belongings for you in our office.
+If you do not trust your hostel, we would be more than happy to store your belongings for you.
 Make sure your bags have some kind of identification on them so they are easy to locate.

 Trekking the Andes is not your typical vacation.
-And most of the people who hike with us have little to no experience with hiking in altitude.
-We understand the large responsibility we have in ensuring that you are well taken care of every step of the way.
+Since most people who come to visit us have little to no experience of life this high up in the mountains, we understand the large responsibility we have in ensuring that you are well taken care of every step of the way.

-Each year, Inti Sun Trek guides receive training in first aid from a physician.
-We conduct mandatory training every February to which every single guide attends.
+Each year Inti Sun Trek guide has received training in first aid from a physician.
+We conduct mandatory training every February – every single guide attends.
 When guiding you, they will have with them a first aid kit for basic medical problems (traveler’s diarrhea, cuts/scrapes, etc.) and oxygen.
-They know how to make you feel better.
+They know how to make you feel better!
 It is important to be very honest with your guide as soon as you are experiencing any discomfort.
 If you suffer from any medical conditions, please let your guide know during the briefing so he is prepared to give you extra attention, if needed.